amcginlay/venafi-demos/demos/06-machine-identity-management-via-aws-cloudformation/docs/00-iac-cloudformation/README.md

 </p>

 The [Venafi Ecosystem](https://marketplace.venafi.com/) team is tasked with making the consumption of Venafi services as frictionless as possible.
-Imagine a [Cloud Native](https://en.wikipedia.org/wiki/Cloud-native_computing) company who runs hundreds of EC2 instances and is a user of [TLS Protect Cloud](https://venafi.com/tls-protect/) (TLSPC).
-They choose to use TLSPC over native AWS services such as [AWS Certificate Manager](https://aws.amazon.com/certificate-manager/) (ACM) in order to benefit from its flexibility and policy enforcement.
+Perhaps you run hundreds of EC2 instances and choose [TLS Protect Cloud](https://venafi.com/tls-protect/) (TLSPC) over native AWS services such as [AWS Certificate Manager](https://aws.amazon.com/certificate-manager/) (ACM) in order to benefit from its flexibility and policy enforcement.
-They need to mint certificates via TLSPC **before** activating their AWS compute resources.
+You will likely need to mint certificates via TLSPC **before** activating your AWS compute resources.
-As such, TLSPC has become a deep-rooted dependency of their own infrastructure.
+As such, TLSPC has become a deep-rooted dependency of your infrastructure.
-The use of Custom Resources to represent TLSPC capabilities allows Venafi customers to treat TLSPC as an extension of AWS, ensuring that policy-enforced X.509 certificates are delivered at the point of need, using familiar tools and best practice.
+The use of Custom Resources to represent TLSPC capabilities allows you to treat TLSPC as an extension of AWS, ensuring that policy-enforced X.509 certificates are delivered at the point of need, using familiar tools and best practice.

 Next: [Main Menu](../README.md) | [01.
 Requirements, Terminology and Disclaimers](../01-requirements-terminology-and-disclaimers/README.md)